irinadolzhikova/MS-En-CNN/README.md

 '.pt' files are examples of the base classifier models that were trained based on [1] using 3fold-CV and are saved as S_{test_subject}_cv{K}.pt, where {test_subject} is the held-out subject that is used for SI evaluation, {K} is = 0,1,2 is the K in 3-fold CV.

 Examples of the base classifiers for test subject 46 and 47 are provided to reproduce the results.

+Subject-independent (SI) decoding accuracy results for each test_subject could be seen in "SI_evaluationResults_for_each_test_subject.pdf" file.

+Table S1 shows the subject-independent decoding accuracy results for each individual subject for each of the following scenarios: 1) each phase (offline and online) and session (s1 and s2) separately (columns 1-4); 2) for pooled data from the online and the offline phases, while keeping sessions separate (columns 5-6); and 3) for a pooled data across all phases and sessions (column 7).
+These results are presented for the 54 subject based motor imagery dataset (MI-Dataset) by using Multi-Subject Ensemble CNN (MS-En-CNN).